 MeDUSA is your medical society that represents you!

-MeDUSA aims to support all Deakin medical students and enhance your medical student experience.
-We have numerous domains, at least one of which will interest everybody.
+First established in 2008 by it's founding president Caroline Bate, MeDUSA aims to support all Deakin medical students and enhance your medical student experience.
 From academic advocacy and policies to community involvement and enormous social events, we aim to provide the best possible experience we can for our student body.

 MeDUSA’s advocates for students in various aspects of their medical curriculum.
 This includes student representation within committees of the School of Medicine (SoM), such as the Teaching and Learning Committee (TLC) and Student Advisory Board for the Faculty of Health.
 Additionally, MeDUSA networks with other organisations and stakeholders relevant to your medical career such as the Australian Medical Students’ Association (AMSA), the Australian Medical Association (AMA) and the Postgraduate Medical Council of Victoria.